martinadh/ExpliCa/README.md

 * order_human: the order of the relation expressed by the item according to humans
 * condition_human: relation type and order expressed by the item according to humans
 * tested_connective: connective used to join the sentence pair in the item
-* additional_dimension: if the item contains socially challenging topics (if yes, they are in a specific section of the dataset: data/explica/socially_challenging)
+* additional_dimension: values are 'socially_challenging' (see the dedicated section of the readme) or 'none'.

 ### Dataset License